About

 National biodefense

 In 2014, I helped to establish the Blue Ribbon Study Panel on Biodefense, which later became the Bipartisan Commission on Biodefense, and draft the group's first report, A National Blueprint for Biodefense.
-The work of the Commission continues under the leadership of the commissioners and executive director Dr. Asha George.
+The work of the Commission continues.

 Learn more